A servant girl and a soldier chase the dream of a fortune in gold, in a time of pioneering grit and sheer, glittering greed.

 Annacara is an Apache servant, given fanciful dreams through piano lessons by an officer’s lady at a fort in 1896.
 Her obsessive love for Cavalryman Larne sees her following him, through Los Angeles where she longs to stay, to San Francisco’s Chinatown.

-A steamboat carrying men caked in gold arrives from the mighty Yukon, and Larne seizes the chance.
-That rip-roaring hell of a stampede tests their courage and love when faced by those whose sole aim in life is to dance on the grave of anyone more blessed.
+A steamboat full of men caked in gold arrives from the mighty Yukon's Klondike, and Larne seizes the chance.
+That rip-roaring hell of a stampede, and a goldmine, test their courage and love when faced by those whose sole aim in life is to dance on the grave of anyone more blessed.
 Annacara's warrior instincts are inflamed to devastating effect.
-A man lies dead, a child kidnapped, a goldmine stolen, and Larne lost.
+A man lies dead, a child kidnapped, the gold gone, and Larne lost.

-Searching back in Chinatown, the 1906 earthquake forces Annacara and a troupe of showgirls to trek down the Camino Real mission trail to Los Angeles.
+Searching for answers back in Chinatown, the 1906 earthquake forces Annacara and a troupe of showgirls to trek down the Camino Real mission trail to Los Angeles.

-In 1920, Annacara performs in Los Angeles with the famed Chautauqua-circuit players, and Franklin Delano Roosevelt asks her what happened to the gold.
+And the gold?
+When Annacara performs with the famed Chautauqua-circuit players for a political convention in 1920, Franklin Delano Roosevelt asks her what happened to all that gold.
 Her answer is simple.

 (Complete @126k—Partial upload)